ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      Gender, and Ethnicity.
      The model returns different performance metrics for people from different ethnic groups.
      You need to use Fairlearn to mitigate and minimize disparities for each category in the Ethnicity feature.
      Which technique and constraint should you use?
-To answer, select the appropriate options in the answer area.

 	 1: Grid Search -
      Fairlearn open-source package provides postprocessing and reduction unfairness mitigation algorithms: ExponentiatedGradient, GridSearch,